spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 This section summarizes some of the substantial differences for those that are familiar with Docker.

-### Supported Platforms
+### Platform

-Spoon was designed for the Windows platform and provides its own **Spoon Application Virtualization Engine** implementation.
-Docker was designed for use on Linux environments and depends on operating system support to provide virtualization.
+Spoon was designed for the Windows platform and its containerization system is built on top of the Spoon application virtualization engine.
+Docker was designed for use on Linux environments and is built on top of the LXC application virtualization system.
+Put another way, the Spoon VM plays the same role for Spoon containers as LXC does for Docker.

+For more information about the differences between application and OS virtualization, see the article [How Spoon is different from hardware virtualization](/docs/getting-started/what-is-spoon#how-is-spoon-different).

-Because of this, Spoon supports many Windows-specific constructs, such as Windows Services, COM/DCOM components, WinSxS side-by-side versioning, shell registration, and many other mechanisms that do not exist on Linux operating systems.
-Read more about [how Spoon is different from hardware virtualization](/docs/getting-started/what-is-spoon#how-is-spoon-different).
+Via the Spoon VM, Spoon containers support many Windows-specific constructs, such as Windows Services, COM/DCOM components, WinSxS side-by-side versioning, shell registration, and many other mechanisms that do not exist on Linux operating systems.

 Spoon also provides a desktop client with many features (GUI tool to launch applications, file extension associations, Start Menu integration) that allow containerized applications to interact with the user in the same way as traditionally installed desktop applications.
-Our plugin also allows users to launch and stream containerized applications directly from any web browser.
+Spoon also provides a small browser plugin that allows users to launch and stream containerized applications directly from any web browser.

 ### Layering